netzkern/butler/docs/templateSurveys.md

 #### After hooks
 Hooks are executed after the project is created.
 The hook pipeline is aborted when any command return an error.
+The hook process will inherit all environment variables from the parent process.

 #### Custom variables